Sprinklerkopf/NumS/README.md

 ## Usage
 This project is built with SBT so you can simply built it with the given build file (nums/build.sbt).
-If you want to use it as a library delete the example usage File (Main.scala) and deploy it with sbt-assembly (https://github.com/sbt/sbt-assembly), the dependency are already added in project/plugins.sbt.
+If you want to use it as a library delete the example usage File (Main.scala) and deploy it (sbt package).
+If you want to use this library in a Java context don't forget to import the scala standard libraries.
-This library depends on LWJGL3, it is already imported for Linux, if you want a different version just replace the files in the lib folder.
+This library depends on LWJGL3, it is already imported for Linux, if you want a different version/os natives just replace the files in the lib folder.

 ## Contribute
 Open problems im working on are: